coire1/vue-inject-env/README.md

 <script src='/env.js'></script>
 ```

-- Create a new file called `env.js` and copy the following code:
+- Create a new file called `env.js` in your `src` directory and copy the
+following code:

 ```js
 export const env = { ...process.env, ...window['env'] }